sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

 Once done click on OK to save the changes and close the configuration menu.

-VirtualBox Network Settings: All You Need to Know
+# VirtualBox Network Settings: All You Need to Know
+Additionally you can find a [Virtualbox Network Settings Guide] here.

-    The network diagram shown in the first module consisted of 6 network interfaces.
-VirtualBox only allows us to configure 4 interfaces uses the UI.
-Towards the end of the guide we will see how to add more interfaces using VirtualBox CLI.
+    VirtualBox by defualt only allows us to configure 4 interfaces using the UI.
+Towards the end of the guide we will see how to add more interfaces using VirtualBox Command line interface.

-pfSense Installation
+# pfSense Installation

-Select the pfSense VM from the sidebar and click on Start from the toolbar.
+Select the pfSense VM from the sidebar and hit the Start icon.

+Essentially, the installation process will be hitting quite a few times.
+Please read along if you would like to confirm the correct setup steps.

-On boot, a banner will be shown followed by a lot of text.
-Wait for the below screen to appear.
-Press Enter to Accept the agreement.
+Initally, an agreement will appear.
+Press Enter if you would like to Accept the agreement.
+(note you will have to accept the agreement to use the features of this VM)

 Press Enter to start the Installation.